gliboc/eww/README.md

 ### Tests

 There are modules being build with the names `?MODULE_tests.erl` in order to test the most important functions in the app.
 For example, `transfer_tests.erl` tests the data transfer and other features.

+## Going further

+### Fault tolerance

+My first approach was to try to come up with an asynchronous solution to faulty nodes.
+I would have liked to tie up a self-stabilization algorithm with a "safety-checking" node that would dynamically check the sanity of the network and try to repair it.

+But this paper discouraged me:
+- Fischer, Michael J., Nancy A. Lynch, and Michael S. Paterson.
+"Impossibility of distributed consensus with one faulty process."
+Journal of the ACM (JACM) 32.2 (1985): 374-382.

+So I decided to resort to Erlang builtin's monitors and supervisors, that allow to report problems that occurred in synchronous communications, and react accordingly.
+Though I will try to implement a self-stabilizing algorithm to make sure there is always a supervisor up and running.

+I wanted to try an asynchronous solution because I dislike having to duplicate communications to send acknowledgement and I thought it would lead to faster communications in the network.